tkhq/docs/docs/integration-guides/sub-organizations-as-wallets.md

 ## Sub-Organizations as end-user controlled wallets

-In this example wallet implementation, you will create a segregated sub-organization for each end-user, and leverage [passkeys](../passkeys/introduction.md) as cryptographic proof of ownership to ensure only the end-user has the ability to approve signing with their private key.
+In this example wallet implementation, you will create a segregated sub-organization for each end-user, and leverage [passkeys](../passkeys/introduction.md) as cryptographic proof of ownership to ensure only the end-user has the ability to approve signing.
+Your application will construct transactions on behalf of the end-user, and then surface the relevant Turnkey activity request client-side for end-user approval.

-Note also unlike some wallet providers, Turnkey is not a customer authentication platform.
+Note that Turnkey is not a customer authentication platform.
 This gives you the flexibility to create the user experience you envision.
 Typically, Turnkey integrators implement their own standard end-user authentication flows for login, then employ passkeys behind that login for transaction signing.

 If you'd like to see a live example, head over to our [✨Demo Passkey Wallet✨](https://wallet.tx.xyz/), and follow along with the code [here](https://github.com/tkhq/demo-passkey-wallet).